$5 MILLION OR MORE

 Robert A. Hefner III ’53

-Robert Hefner ’53 has focused his gifts on supporting faculty and unbounded thinking.
-In 1998, he established The Raymond M. Alf Inspirational and Unbounded Teaching Chair in Science.
-This endowed fund ensures the schools ability to attract and retain a teacher of Raymond Alf’s caliber.
-He also established an endowment for Excellence in Science and endowed the Unbounded Thinkers Symposium with the goal of inspiring Webb students to explore new opportunities.
+Robert Hefner ’53’s gifts have been focused on supporting faculty and unbounded thinking, and in 1998, he established the Raymond M. Alf Inspirational and Unbounded Teaching Chair in Science.
+This endowed fund ensures the schools’ ability to attract and retain a teacher of Raymond Alf’s caliber.
+He also established an endowed fund for Excellence in Science and endowed the Unbounded Thinkers Symposium with the goal of inspiring Webb students to explore new opportunities.

 Avery McCarthy ’52

-Avery McCarthy’s gifts to Webb have revolved around enhancing technology in the library, funding new technology in classrooms and a new aquatics center.
+Avery McCarthy’s gifts to Webb have revolved around enhancing technology in the library and funding new technology in classrooms as well as the Barbara Mott McCarthy Aquatic Center.
 In addition to the McCarthy Collaborative Learning Lab established in 2000, Avery has helped to fund new software programs and licenses for computer labs and dormitories.

 Estate of David J. ’37 and Virginia E. Pinkham (P ’65)